HenrikBengtsson/matrixStats/revdep/problems.md

       inst/build
     It is recommended not to interfere with package subdirectories used by R.
     ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is 1024.2Mb
-      sub-directories of 1Mb or more:
-        extdata  1024.0Mb
-    ```

 *   checking DESCRIPTION meta-information ...
 NOTE